arbitrary-256/IMP/README.md

 1. Install prerequisite software packages:

 - [VS Code](https://code.visualstudio.com/download  "You need something to edit and lint code in") **_OR_** a different IDE / text editor that supports both Typescript and Rust
-- [Docker](https://www.docker.com/products/personal/ "I just really love smiling magic whales with shipping containers on their heads wat more than configuring database connections manually.") **_OR_** another way to deploy MySQL and an api to connect the frontend to it
 - [Rust version 1.60.0^](https://www.rust-lang.org/tools/install "Rust is a prerequisite for Tauri's Desktop application framework")
 - [Typescript version 4.6.4^](https://www.typescriptlang.org/ "for Tauri's frontend code, React.JS, and Material-UI")
 - [Node.js](https://nodejs.org/en/download/ "NodeJS is a major part of our toolchain for React and TypeScript.
 Theoretically one day this will be Deno instead, because it's much better.")